As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 How much should you pay for a whisky cask?

-We believe the perfect entry price for a cask investment is around £4,000 to £7,000.
-The reason being that as a purchaser you can easily qualify this price against the price of casks that are publicly available direct from distilleries.
-As such, if you can source a cask aged 5-12 years old for the same price of a new cask then it is clearly great value.
+As a purchaser you can easily qualify this price against the price of casks that are publicly available direct from distilleries.
+As such, if you can source a cask aged 5-12 years old for the same price of a new cask from a new, unproven distillery then offers clear value.

 Summary: If you overpay for your cask you ROI will be reduced.
 Overpaying on mature casks increases the risk of not making any money on your investment due to the limited lifespan of a cask.